ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Developer usage is described in :doc:`internal-procedures:code-coverage`.

 Code coverage is measured only on one platform, x86_64-unknown-linux-gnu.
-This is sufficient because the libcore code is largely platform independent and code coverage is only a measure for the quality of the test suite, the correctness is still tested by running the tests on all qualified targets.
+This is sufficient because the the code of the core library is largely platform independent and code coverage is only a measure for the quality of the test suite, the correctness is still tested by running the tests on all qualified targets.

 Safety Assessment
 """""""""""""""""